National Popcorn Lovers Day (2nd Thursday in March)

 Top 5 Facts About the Holiday

-3. The largest popcorn ball ever made weighed more than 9,000 pounds and was displayed at a festival in the U.S. It’s so big, it took a team of people to assemble it!
+3. The largest popcorn ball ever made weighed more than 9,000 pounds, so big it took a whole team to put together.

 Activities to Celebrate